ctnava/rxtechnotes/math/roman_numerals.md

 Pharmacy Calculations, 6e; Morton Publishing | Chapter 1
 -->

+`The amount of a drug in its manufactured or prescribed form is always stated numerically; that is with numbers.`

 In pharmacy calculations, two primary numeral systems may appear: **Arabic numerals** and **Roman numerals**.
 Understanding both is essential for interpreting medication labels, documentation, schedules, and historical references in medical texts.

 - **Numeral**: A written symbol that represents a number.